-"Almost a Miracle!" can be mated with "Tarleton's Quarter!" to create a complete look at the war, but offers plenty of choices standing alone.
-The map and victory conditions show players why battles took place in key areas but also lets players explore those seemingly odd tertiary campaigns, like Halifax, Fort Pitt, and Quebec.
+The map and victory conditions for "Almost a Miracle!" show players why battles took place in key areas but also lets players explore those seemingly odd tertiary campaigns, like Halifax, Fort Pitt, and Quebec.

 Designer David Jones forces both sides to deal with their own challenges.
 The British consistently failed to "live off the land" and had to buy or ship food to sustain their armies, while the Continentals struggled with purchasing power and transportation.

 The game handles battles in both large and small scale, as both were critical to the War's outcome, with a system that models 18th Century combat and how it differed from later times, where morale, readiness, leadership, and mere chance all could be "the" critical factor at one time or another, and disease and desertion could be an army's biggest killer.

 Special rules cover the short enlistments of the Continentals, the uncertainty of French support and entry, prisoner exchanges, and the variable support of Loyalists and Native Americans.

 Both sides faced challenges they did not expect, and both sides contributed nearly as much to their own failures as they achieved in victory.

 The game will provide insights into how narrowly the Americans succeeded and how close the British came to their own victory.

 "Almost a Miracle!" and issue #51 of ATO:

 Map - One full color 22" x 34" mapsheet.